harrycresswell/harry/content/writing/20-02-12-sticking-with-commitments/index.md

 Say your goal is to _write a book_.
 To achieve your goal you might decide to _build a daily writing habit_.
 Makes sense.
 It’s less intimidating to focus on a regular commitment, than fixating on an end goal, which feels impossible to achieve.

-To build your daily writing habit, you might employ an “if-then plan,” to increase your changes of staying committed and achieving your goal.
+To build your daily writing habit, you might employ an “if-then plan,” to increase your chances of staying committed and achieving your goal.

 Your ”if-then plan” may look something like this:

 > _If_ the time is 6 am, _then_ I will sit down to write in the study.

 In this case, 6 am is the _cue_, which prompts a _response_ – sitting down to write in the study.

-In reality this is probably over simplified. _If_ the time is 6 am _then_ your alarm would likely go off, _then_ you would wake up, _then_ sit down to write.
-But that’s beside the point, you get the general idea.

 Let’s take a look at another example.